Buying meat can be mighty expensive for Canadians trying to balance their monthly budget.

 Last week I noticed a pound of lean ground beef was hovering around the $9.00 mark.

-When I was standing in line to cash out I noticed the lady in front of me buying lots of no-name products.
+Standing in line to cash out, I noticed the lady in front of me buying lots of no-name products.

 I shook my head and thought there had to be ways to save money on meat other than paying such high prices.